 Keep scrolling for team Byrdie’s favorite drugstore mascaras!

-Byrdie assistant editor Erin Jahns swears by this cult classic volumizing option from Covergirl, and for good reason: it adds volume without any clumpiness, and makes thin lashes look thick and full.
-"I've been using this mascara since high school because I haven't found a formula since (drugstore or otherwise) that can volumize while creating nice separation, and lift," she says.
-"Plus, it never smudges of flakes—even on my lower lashes."
+Byrdie assistant editor Erin Jahns swears by this cult-classic volumizing option from CoverGirl, and for good reason: It adds volume without any clumpiness and makes thin lashes look thick and full.
+“I’ve been using this mascara since high school because I haven’t found a formula since (drugstore or otherwise) that can volumize while creating nice separation and lift,” she says.
+“Plus, it never smudges or flakes—even on my lower lashes.”

-Byrdie senior editor Hallie swears by this drugstore mascara, saying the unique curved shape of the plastic brush lifts her lashes and gives a super wide-eyed look.
-"Maybelline makeup artist Grace Lee once told me this mascara is like a push-up bra for your eyelashes," she says.
-"I've used it every day since.
+Byrdie Senior Editor Hallie swears by this drugstore mascara, saying the unique curved shape of the plastic brush lifts her lashes and gives a super wide-eyed look.
+“Maybelline makeup artist Grace Lee once told me this mascara is like a push-up bra for your eyelashes,” she says.
+“I’ve used it every day since.
 The secret is in the brush—it sweeps lashes to the side while lengthening and plumping each hair from the root.
-Then, the formula holds your lashes in place.
-First sweep your inner lashes in an upward and outward motion from the root to the tip.
-Repeat (I like to do three to four swipes) until you've achieved that lifted, volumized, and winged-out effect."
-(Note: Byrdie editorial director Faith likes to use this mascara as a second coat over a volumizing formula to really lift and extend every lash.)
+Then the formula holds your lashes in place.
+First sweep your inner lashes in an upward and outward motion from root to tip.
+Repeat (I like to do three to four swipes) until you’ve achieved that lifted, volumized, and winged-out effect.”
+(Note: Byrdie Editorial Director Faith likes to use this mascara as a second coat over a volumizing formula to really lift and extend every lash.)

-"My lashes are thin and long, and this mascara makes them look fluffy and full with just a few swipes," says Byrdie editorial director Faith.
-"I make sure to curl my lashes first, then apply a coat or two.
-I love that you don't have to apply that many coats in order to see a The amazing thing about this mascara is that it doesn't clump, no matter how much you reapply.
-Plus, it smells like a weirdly-appealing mixture of lipstick and flowers."
+“My lashes are thin and long, and this mascara makes them look fluffy and full with just a few swipes,” says Faith.
+“I make sure to curl my lashes first, and then apply a coat or two.
+I love that you don}t have to apply that many coats in order to see a difference.
+The amazing thing about this mascara is that it doesn’t clump, no matter how much you reapply.
+Plus, it smells like a weirdly appealing mixture of lipstick and flowers.”

 This story was published at an earlier date and has been updated by Faith Xue.